q3769/semver-maven-plugin/README.md

 Note that the merge strategy here is opinionated; SemVer spec itself does not mention merging.
 The basic idea is that the merge is centered around the current POM's version.
-Other than the SemVer specified precedence, the intents and purposes of the current POM version take precedence during the merge.
-First, figure out the newer version between the current POM's and the given version to merge, per the SemVer spec precedence.
-If the current POM version is newer, no change will be made and the current POM version is the merged result.
+Other than the SemVer specified precedence, the intents and purposes of the current POM version take precedence during the merge process.
+First, figure out the newer between the current POM version and the given version to merge, per SemVer spec precedence.
+If the current POM version is newer, no change will be made and the current POM version is the merge result.
 Otherwise, if the given version to merge is newer, then it is to be incremented on the intended change category - `major`, `minor`, or `patch` - of the *current POM version*; lastly, the current POM version's pre-release and build metadata labels, if any exist, always stay and serve as the final merged version's labels.

 In this case, the given version `1.3.10-HOTFIX` is newer, so it is to be incremented to form the merge result.
-The intended change category of the current POM version `1.2.0-SNAPSHOT+chi.1` is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its `minor` category, resulting in `1.4.0` per SemVer spec.
-Lastly, the current POM version's labels ( in this case `SNAPSHOT` and `chi.1`), if any exist, always stay as they are.
+The intended change category of the current POM version - `1.2.0-SNAPSHOT+chi.1` - is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its `minor` category, resulting in `1.4.0` per SemVer spec.
+Lastly, the current POM version's labels (in this case `SNAPSHOT` and `chi.1`), if any exist, always stay as they are.
 Thus, for the final merged version, we have `1.4.0-SNAPSHOT+chi.1`.

 ### Verify the current POM version